 You can cut inventory costs with minimal risk

 Phocas eliminates guesswork as it combs through data on sales, inventory, budgets, and more.
-An experienced inventory manager can use their expertise and gut-instinct to ask questions the data to uncover new opportunities, streamline operations, and identify trends and patterns.
+An experienced inventory manager can use their expertise and gut-instinct to ask questions of the data to uncover new opportunities, streamline operations, and identify trends and patterns.
 Pairing expertise with analytics enables the company to achieve the competitive advantage.

 For instance, Phocas allows a manager to analyze historical trends to accurately predict what products to replenish and when.
 Running a comparison of sales from year-to-year provides a clear view of increased demand for a product, while a month-to-month performance analysis will identify seasonal fluctuations.
 Phocas enables companies to purchase only what is needed based on continuously updated inventory data.
 Additionally, managers can refine the distribution processes of single- or multi-site warehouses with Phocas.
 Phocas has built-in tools to automate and secure the supply chain with optimized inventory levels.
 This is critical for products with longer lead times.
 Knowing your vendors’ actual lead times ensures that there is always enough stock on hand to satisfy customer orders, without the risk of overstock.